 Built in 1919, Longwood Gardens is the living legacy of Pierre S. du Pont and is the most renowned attraction in the Brandywine Valley.
 The 1,077-acre premier horticultural showplace includes 20 outdoor garden areas, four acres of indoor Conservatory gardens, and 11,000 different types of plants.
 The gardens also offer classes and workshops, flower shows, gardening demonstrations, garden walks, and other special events throughout the year.
 Located in the heart of Brandywine Valley near Kennet Square, Pennsylvania, Longwood Gardens is open daily year-round, and admission is required to explore the grounds.

 Another great place to see contemporary and classic American art in the Brandywine Valley is the Delaware Art Musem, which features a world-renowned collection of American art and illustration and British Pre-Raphaelite art.
-The Copeland Sculpture Garden, on the grounds of the museum, shows the works of contemporary sculptors.
+The Copeland Sculpture Garden, located on the grounds of the museum, shows the works of contemporary sculptors.
 Adult, youth, and family programs are available throughout the year, and guests can also attend performance series year-round.
-The Delaware Art Museum is open Wednesdays through Sundays year-round but will be closed on New Year's Day, Independence Day, Thanksgiving Day, and Christmas Day.
+The Delaware Art Museum is open Wednesdays through Sundays year-round but is closed on New Year's Day, Independence Day, Thanksgiving, and Christmas.

 For a look at the latest in contemporary American art in the Brandywine Valley, look no further than the Delaware Contemporary.
-This museum presents more than 30 temporary art exhibitions in all media including painting, sculpture, photography and installation and houses seven galleries, 26 artist studios, a gallery shop, an auditorium, and an art classroom.
+This museum presents more than 30 temporary art exhibitions in all media, including painting, sculpture, photography, and installation, and houses seven galleries, 26 artist studios, a gallery shop, an auditorium, and an art classroom.
 The Contemporary also offers educational programs, gallery talks, and family events throughout the year.
-Located on the popular Riverfront Wilmington, the Delaware Contemporary, the Delaware Contemporary is open Tuesdays through Sundays all year long.
+Located on the popular Riverfront Wilmington, the Delaware Contemporary is open Tuesdays through Sundays all year.
 While admission to the art museum is free, donations are highly encouraged to help keep the galleries open.

 Although the museum itself may be a little small, the Delaware Museum of Natural History features an extensive collection of seashells, marine life, and dinosaur skeletons discovered in the region.
 Also home to an African watering hole, a giant squid, and an interactive Nature Nook with hands-on activities for kids, the Delaware Museum of Natural History is a great destination for families hoping to learn more about the natural environment of the region.
 The museum is open seven days a week throughout the year, but the Nature Nook is closed on Mondays.
 Admission is required to attend.